IN PROGRESS: Eagle Mountain Wilderness Preserve

 The Eagle Mountain property ranks as ‘Above Average Resilient’ on The Nature Conservancy’s Resilient and Connected Landscapes dataset.
 The core area surrounding the ponds and the elevated region surrounding Eagle Mountain itself ranks as ‘Far Above Average.’
 Resilient sites like Eagle Mountain are defined as having “sufficient variability and microclimate options to enable species and ecosystems to persist in the face of climate change and which will maintain this ability over time.”
 Eagle Mountain’s unique, low-elevation habitat will only prove more valuable with the onslaught of climate change, assisting wildlife as they stair-step across this large landscape.

 A place for quiet recreation.
 Building on years of partnership in the Split Rock Wildway, Northeast Wilderness Trust will team up with Westport, NY-based Champlain Area Trails (CATS) to develop foot paths on the property that minimize impacts to plants and wildlife while showcasing the beauty of the area.
 Seasonal closures will be implemented to protect nesting peregrine falcons and will be monitored by the Wilderness Trust.

 Adirondack Land Trust, a longtime conservation leader in the region, will hold a forever-wild easement on the property.

 Eagle Mountain’s dramatic cliffs and peaks not only provide solitude for humans but also resiliency for wildlife in the face of climate change.
 It also represents a landscape-scale conservation opportunity in a region underrepresented in the conservation context as compared to the interior of the Adirondacks.

-The total budget to protect this important preserve is $1,786,517.
+The total budget to protect this important preserve is $1.813 million.
 Projects like this are made possible by people like you.
 With a donation today you can help us to conserve this special place.

 Bookmark the permalink.